MI2DataLab/call-for-collaborators/README.md

 Currently we are looking for people interested in ML applications to large-scale medical data.
 Apply ML/AI skills to predict outbreaks of diseases, predict potential errors made by physicians, or predict rare diseases.

+This project is based on large heterogeneous dataset that combines tabular data with natural language annotations (in polish).

 ### We offer

 - interesting open problems to solve